Home The City of Vancouver Vancouver’s John Hendry Park Trout Lake Park and Community Centre

 Summer Outdoor Concerts

-In 2022, outdoor concerts are being put on every Wednesday night from July 13th to August 17th.
-The performances are from 6:30 pm until 8:30 pm.
-At the events there is usually popcorn for sale (as a fundraiser) and sometimes food trucks are there as well.
-Below is the schedule for the summer outdoor concerts this year.
+Last year outdoor concerts happened every Wednesday night from July 10th to August 21st.
+All the performances begin at 6:30 pm, unless stated otherwise.
+There is usually popcorn for sale (as a fundraiser) and sometimes food trucks are there too.
+Below was the schedule for the summer outdoor concerts last year.

-After the final performance there is a lantern procession around the lake.
-There are also two children’s concerts taking place on July 8th and August 19th, 2022, hosted by Music with Marnie.
+After the final performance there was a lantern procession around the lake.
+There were also two children’s concerts that took place on July 15th and August 26th, hosted by Music with Marnie.
+The live music events in 2025 will likely be similar, but with exact details to be confirmed.

 Trout Lake in Autumn Video

-To get an idea of what Trout Lake and John Hendry Park look like in the fall, watch the following short video.
+Watch the following short video for an idea of what Trout Lake and John Hendry Park look like in the fall.

 Other Information